“The battle is for God”: Azumah Nelson spills secret to his successful career

 With his boxing career spanning from 1979 to 2008, his achievements in the ring earned him coveted titles, including the moniker Professor.

-Nelson obtained several accolades and metals, including being a two-weight world champion, holding the WBC featherweight title from 1984 to 1987, and bagging the WBC super-featherweight title twice between 1988 and 1997.
+Nelson obtained several accolades and championship belts, including being a two-weight world champion, holding the WBC featherweight title from 1984 to 1987, and bagging the WBC super-featherweight title twice between 1988 and 1997.

 The icon’s enviable credentials include his induction into the International Boxing Hall of Fame and the World Boxing Hall of Fame for his outstanding contribution to boxing.